 Currently we are populated at a litle over 2,000 members and has remained that since.

 Here is a video about us and tradition in our culture.
-Watch it, enjoy it, and write a comment afterwards.
+Watch it, enjoy it!

 The Weeminuche Band inhabited the land along the western flank of the Rocky Mountains in the area of the present states of Utah, Colorado, Arizona, and New Mexico.
 Weerninuche homelands included all the lands that they normally protected and regularly traveled through.
 Weeminuche lands extended north of the San Juan River in what is now New Mexico and Utah to the San Miguel River in Colorado and the La Sal Mountains in Utah (Ute Mountain Ute Tribe, 1985).
 The Continental Divide bounded their eastern range, and the Abajo Mountains in Utah marked their western boundary.
 These lines were vague in definite limits and bands of Utes and other tribes shared border areas.
 Ancestors ofthe Allen Canyon White Mesa Utes and Paiutes lived in the western part of Weeminuche territory in what is now eastern Utah and Arizona.